Antriksh1234/AI-Log-Analyser/README.md

 # Example Questions

 - Why are requests failing?
-- What database issues occurred?
-- Why did retries happen?
 - Which service is timing out?
+- What Redis issues occurred?
+- What database failures happened?
+- Which services have ERROR logs?
+- Why are retries happening?
-- What errors are occurring frequently?
+- What incidents are affecting payment-service?

 ---

 # Notes

 - This is a learning-focused MVP implementation.
-- Retrieval quality depends heavily on log preprocessing and chunking strategy.
+- Retrieval quality heavily depends on log grouping strategy and embedding quality.
 - LLM responses may still hallucinate or infer incorrect conclusions.
-- Better incident grouping and hybrid search can significantly improve accuracy.
+- Better chunking and reranking can significantly improve accuracy.
+- OpenSearch is used as the persistent vector database.

 ---

 # Future Improvements

-- Request ID based grouping
-- Time-window chunking
-- FAISS / Elasticsearch vector search
+- BM25 + vector hybrid ranking
+- OpenSearch Dashboards integration
 - Real-time streaming ingestion
 - CloudWatch / Splunk integration
+- Request ID based incident grouping
 - Root cause clustering
-- Hybrid keyword + vector search
+- Reranking models
-- Observability dashboards
+- Multi-index retrieval
 - Streaming AI responses
+- Frontend observability dashboard

 ---